Canada Council for the Arts Molson Prizes

 Peer evaluation is fundamental to the Canada Council’s decision-making process.
 A multidisciplinary peer assessment committee, will assess the eligible nominations.
 The committee will be composed of experienced professionals selected by the Canada Council and SSHRC for their expertise in their field of practice.
-Committee members will also be selected with consideration to fair representation of artistic specializations, Canada’s 2 official languages, Indigenous peoples, Deaf and disability communities, gender, age and the cultural and regional diversity of Canada.
+Committee members will also be selected with consideration to fair representation of artistic and academic specializations, Canada’s 2 official languages, First Nations, Inuit and Métis people, Deaf and disability communities, gender, age and the cultural and regional diversity of Canada.

 The peer assessment committee may decide not to award one or both of the prizes in a given competition.

-Nominations will be evaluated based the following weighted criteria:
+Nominations will be evaluated based on the following weighted criteria:

-- evidence of the candidate’s outstanding commitment, creativity and efforts to share research and knowledge beyond the artistic or academic community
+- Evidence of the candidate’s outstanding commitment, creativity and effort to share research and knowledge beyond the artistic or academic community.

-- Biography of the nominee (maximum 1 page)
+- Biography of the candidate (1 page maximum)

-- Nominee’s current curriculum vitae (maximum 10 pages)
+- Candidate’s current curriculum vitae (10 pages maximum)

-- Letters of support from experts in the field (3 maximum)
+- Letters of support from experts in the field (3 letters maximum)

-- Written support items from independent external sources (maximum of 6, up to 4 pages each)
+- Written support items (e.g., articles, reviews, commentaries and promotional items) from independent external sources (3 maximum, up to 4 pages each)

 - The nominator is responsible for providing all the information and support material requested.